RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #590

+Setup a logging system and basic CLI toolage for Dex.
+Hopefully as things go forward it will be neatly logged on the CLI and I can debug it easily.
+Dex doesn't need to do very much so hopefully it doesn't become obnoxious logging like Rampant at this point.
+Next thing I'm going to work on is the actual prompt system to collect data on a session.

 ## #588, #589

 This morning I setup the module for Dex's CLI tool and published over my old